JunaidCBNU/CUDA-Libraries-RFFP/README.md

 You can take bfloat reference pooling code from conv16.cu file and add in CUDA_PLAY.cu and perform pooling in custom format.

+## Also for back propogation functions you can take modules from SEFP.cu
+1. Back Convolution
+2. Back Pooling
+3. Back DW/DX Calculations etc

 ## In similar fashion you can convert any module.